cjcarnivale/babysitter-kata/README.md

 - gets paid $8/hour from bedtime to midnight
 - gets paid $16/hour from midnight to end of job
 - gets paid for full hours (no fractional hours)

+Feature:
+As a babysitter
+In order to get paid for 1 night of work
+I want to calculate my nightly charge

 ## Assumptions